w3f/polkadot-wiki/docs/learn/learn-common-good-chains.md

 ### Encointer

 Encointer is a blockchain platform for self-sovereign ID and a global universal basic income.
-Encointer will become Kusama's second common good parachain, which adds logic to the Relay Chain that aims to bring financial inclusivity to WEB3 and mitigate Sybil attacks with a novel Proof of Personhood (PoP) system for unique identity.
+With [referendum 187](https://kusama.polkassembly.io/referendum/187) Encointer became Kusama's second common good parachain and it adds logic to the Relay Chain that aims to bring financial inclusivity to WEB3 and mitigate Sybil attacks with a novel Proof of Personhood (PoP) system for unique identity.